XXIIVV/webring/README.md

 # Webring

 This [webring](https://wiki.xxiivv.com/webring) is an attempt to inspire artists & developers to create and maintain their own website and share traffic among each other.
-The webring's aim is to share hand-crafted websites such as **diaries, wikis & portfolios**, single pagers with nothing but outgoing links to social platforms will be rejected.
+The webring's aim is to share hand-crafted websites such as **diaries, wikis & portfolios**.
 To add yourself to the ring, submit an [edit](https://github.com/XXIIVV/webring/edit/master/scripts/sites.js) to this repository.

 ## Join the webring